Interstate 25: New Mexico

 I-25 begins at I-10's exit 144 in Las Cruces, just south of the New Mexico State University campus.
-I-25 runs concurrently with U.S. Route 85 (US 85) at this point and carries this concurrency for the entire length of its run in New Mexico.
+I-25 runs concurrently with US Route 85 (US 85) at this point and carries this concurrency for the entire length of its run in New Mexico.
 Immediately, three exits provide access to the city, including one for US 70.
 When I-25 reaches Truth or Consequences, it is parallel to Elephant Butte Lake State Park.
-From Las Cruces to Santa Fe, I-25 follows the route of El Camino Real de Tierra Adentro.
+From Las Cruces to Santa Fe, I-25 follows the route of the Camino Real de Tierra Adentro.

 As I-25 nears Albuquerque, it has interchanges with highways, such as US 380, and a concurrency with US 60.
 Further north, State Road 6 (NM 6), former US 66, meets up with I-25 in Los Lunas.
 Through Albuquerque, I-25 is named the Pan American Freeway, and there are frequent exits to city streets.
-A major interchange with I-40 (which is styled as the Coronado Freeway in the city) is named the Big I. It was given an honorable mention by the United States Department of Transportation and the Federal Highway Administration for excellence in urban highway design in 2002.
+A major interchange with I-40 (which is styled as the Coronado Freeway in the city) is named the Big I. It was given an honorable mention by the US Department of Transportation and the Federal Highway Administration for excellence in urban highway design in 2002.

 Leaving Albuquerque to the north, I-25 curves to the northeast as it approaches Santa Fe.
 Continuing 'northbound' at Santa Fe, I-25 heads southeast for approximately 45 mi traveling through the Santa Fe National Forest and crossing Glorieta Pass (elevation 7452 ft).
 It turns north again at Blanchard toward Las Vegas.
 The highway maintains a north and northeast orientation as it leaves New Mexico traversing Raton Pass (7798 ft) and enters Colorado.
 Due to its elevation and frequent winter snowstorms, I-25 is sometimes impassible and closed in both directions at Raton Pass during winter months.
 From Santa Fe to Trinidad, Colorado, I-25 approximates part of the route of the Santa Fe Trail.
 For its entire length in the state, I-25 shares its alignment with US 85, although the latter is unsigned.